Louis E. Sola

-Louis Ernest Sola (born January 8, 1968) is an American businessman and politician, who is currently Commissioner of the Federal Maritime Commission.
-Sola currently works under Chairman Daniel B. Maffei and alongside Commissioners Rebecca F. Dye and Carl Bentzel.
+Louis Ernest Sola (born January 8, 1968) is an American businessman and public official who served as Chairman of the Federal Maritime Commission in 2025.
+Appointed by President Donald J. Trump and confirmed by the U.S. Senate, Sola worked alongside Commissioners Daniel B. Maffei, Rebecca F. Dye, and Max Vekich during his tenure.
+He now serves as a Partner at Thorn Run Partners, a government relations and strategic consulting firm in Washington, D.C.

 On November 15, 2018, Sola was nominated to the Federal Maritime Commission by President Donald Trump and was confirmed by the United States Senate on January 2, 2019.
-He was sworn into office on January 23, 2019, during the government shutdown for a 5-year term expiring June 30, 2023.
+He was sworn into office on January 23, 2019, during the government shutdown.
+On January 20, 2025, Present Donald Trump designated Sola as Chairman of Federal Maritime Commission.

-Sola was distinguished by the Panama Canal with the "Esteemed Order of Bearers of the Master Key" and appointed an "Honorary Lead Pilot".
-In addition, he was bestowed Seatrade Cruise Man of the Year for his work supporting seafarers during the Covid 19 pandemic.
-Sola previously served as a Florida State Commissioner on the Board of Harbor Pilots where he chaired the probable cause panel for maritime incidents.

 Early life and education

-L. E. Sola was born in Chicago, IL, and was raised in Goodland, Indiana, and the Panama Canal Zone.
-He received an A.A. in History from Parkland College in 1989; a B.S. in Management from the Nova Southeastern University in 1996; and a M.S. in International Finance from the University of Illinois in 1998.
+Sola was born in Chicago, Illinois, and was raised in Goodland, Indiana, and the Panama Canal Zone.
+He received an A.A. in History from Parkland College, where he addressed the 2022 commencement ceremony as the Distinguished Alumni.
+He received a B.S. in Management from the Nova Southeastern University in 1996; and a M.S. in International Finance from the University of Illinois in 1998.
 He is a two-time graduate (in Spanish and German) of the Defense Language Institute, Foreign Language Center, located at the Presidio of Monterey, CA.

 Early career

-Sola served on the Florida Board of Pilots Commissioners where he was responsible for licensing and regulating harbor pilots.
+Sola was previously appointed by then-Governor Rick Scott to serve on the Florida Board of Pilots Commissioners where he was responsible for licensing and regulating harbor pilots.
 He also served on the probable cause panel for maritime incidents.
 Previously, he was a Sales Executive with Camper & Nicholsons (Fincantieri), Northrop Grumman, and Azimut Benetti.
 He is a licensed International Ship and Yacht Broker who has constructed over 125 new yachts and ships and is the founder of Evermarine, a Miami based mega yacht brokerage company.
-Additionally, he served as an Adjunct Professor at Florida State University.
+Additionally, he served as an adjunct professor at Florida State University.

 Sola also worked as a consultant for the Inter-American Development Bank during the United States handover of the Panama Canal.

 Military career

 Sola served as a Strategic Debriefer for the United States Army Intelligence and Security Command in Munich, Germany after the fall of the Berlin Wall by strategically debriefing refugees from Eastern Europe.
 Subsequently, he served in Counterintelligence and Counter Narcotics missions in Panama with the United States Southern Command, commanded by future Drug Czar General Barry McCaffrey, during the War on Drugs and the fall of Pablo Escobar.
 Sola earned the US Army Parachutist Badge (Airborne) and was awarded the Humanitarian Service Medal for his efforts during the 1994 Cuban rafter crisis.
 His accounts of the resilience of the Cuban people where latter recounted in the Financial Times.
+Sola has honored his grandfather on numerous occasions for his service and sacrifice during World War II and his encouragement for him to enlist in the US Army.